ASFHyP3/gis-services/image_services/egis/docs/publishing_GSSICB_webmap.md

 1. Click on a layer once so that it is highlighted with a blue line along the left edge
    ![Set Decimal Places](images/egis-significant-digits.png)
-2. Click on the **Fields** icon in the panel along the far right of the browser screen, and select the field that requires the settings to be changed
+2. Click on the **Fields** icon in the panel along the far right of the browser window, and select the field that requires the settings to be changed
    - for GSSICB services, only the Unscaled Coherence field will need to be adjusted
 3. Use the dropdown menu under **Significant digits** to set the desired number of decimal places to be displayed
    - for GSSICB services, the Unscaled Coherence field should be set to display 2 decimal places